There are several ways to purify water, from old to up-to-date technology. Studies, tests, and experiments have helped us have clean water.

 Later, in 1879, William Soper used chlorinated lime to care for typhoid patients.
 Because of too many outbreaks and casualties (from the outbreak), permanent water chlorination was implemented.

-The age of slow sand filtering has ended, and the chloride of lime helped solve the epidemic that had everyone relaxed at that time.
+The age of slow sand filtration has ended, and the use of lime helped solve the epidemic that had everyone at ease at the time.
 Even in the age of the new world, chlorine and lime are used.

 The US military purifies water on the field using a calcium hypochlorite solution in linen, Lyster, or Lister bags.